-A highest ranking of two in the word, a lengthening list of ATP and Masters Series titles, numerous victories over Federer, Nadal and Djokovic - none of that mattered every summer when he fell before the second Sunday once again.
+A highest ranking of two in the world, a lengthening list of ATP and Masters Series titles, numerous victories over Federer, Nadal and Djokovic - none of that mattered every summer when he fell before the second Sunday once again.
 There is only one barometer of success for many and that is winning Wimbledon.

 And if Tim Henman was caricatured as too middle class and polite to ever be a real winner, Murray was too petulant and negative, too 'passive' when faced with the big boys.